hanabi/hanabi.github.io/docs/beginner/play-clues-question-2.md

 <TabItem value="solution">

 - Bob writes "red 4, green 4, blue 4".
-  - (These are the stacks that have playable 4's, so the card can be any of these possibilities.)
+  - (These are the suits that have playable 4's, so the card can be any of these possibilities.)

 </TabItem>
 </Tabs>